mishanaer/sound/README.md

 Sound is a procedural interface sound kit with no audio files or dependencies.
-Sounds are generated in the browser with the Web Audio API, and every playback varies slightly through procedural noise so it feels less mechanical.
+Sounds are generated in the browser with the Web Audio API, and every playback varies slightly through procedural noise so it feels less mechanical

 ### Skill

-Use `$sound` when you want an agent to add the right sound presets to a website's existing interactions.
+Use `$sound` when you want an agent to add the right sound presets to existing interactions

 ### Presets